bacsidien94/joe-learns-git/README.md

 ```
 to clone git folder
 ```
-$  git clone repo_name
+$  git clone <repo_name>
 ```
 To clone others git folder
 ```
-$  git clone username/repo_name
+$  git clone <username/repo_name>
 ```

 ### Add - Commit - Push

 Unstaged -> Staged > Pushed
+once a new file is added, or an existing file got changes or deletion, those modification call "Untracked".
-Add modified file from local repos to staging;  after adding, the status will be “Unstage”
+After adding, the status will be “Unstaged”.
-To check if there is any modification, you should do this before make change to the git repo
+So to track those change from local repository, at first let's see the repository status, to check if there is any modification, you should do this before make change to the git repo
 ```
 $ git status
 ```
-To add new file
+You found some changes and you want to add new file to a local repository
 ```
 $ git add ‘filename’
 ```
-if the changes of multiple file, with or withour deletions
+if the changes of multiple file, with or withour deletions, you can do as follow
 ```
 $ git add -A //stages all changes; is equivalent to git add --all
 $ git add .  //stages new files and modifications, without deletions